Responsible AI Question Bank: A Comprehensive Tool for AI Risk Assessment: Case Study

 \textbf{User feedback and impact on the community.} During the project, we conducted multiple workshops with investors (i.e., potential users) and senior industrial experts, engaging in \textit{iterative testing and improvements}.
 These dedicated participants contributed to the ongoing review process, providing valuable feedback on the framework's usability, particularly the risk assessment questions from the user perspective.

-The user feedback focused mainly on the understandability (readability) and usability of the questions and metrics in real-world scenarios and the clarity of the guidance provided for each assessment item.
+Accordingly, user feedback primarily addressed the readability and usability of the questions and metrics in real-world scenarios, as well as the clarity of the guidance for each assessment item.
 Feedback included recommendations such as: